 The code above applies a cartoonify effect, rounding corners effect, and background color effect (and then scales the image down to a height of 300 pixels).

-There is a lot more you can do with Cloudinary image manipulations; you can even apply transformations based on certain conditions.
+There is a lot more you can do with Cloudinary image transformations; you can even apply transformations based on certain conditions.

-With Cloudinary’s conditional transformations, images are manipulated on-the-fly using dynamic delivery URLs for any uploaded image.
+With Cloudinary’s conditional transformations, images are transformed on-the-fly using dynamic delivery URLs for any uploaded image.
 A condition and its associated transformations are added to the URLs using the

 if parameter which accepts a string value detailing the condition to evaluate.
 You can apply a transformation based on the image's width, height, aspect ratio, the number of faces in the image (if any) or the number of frames (for animated images) or pages (for PDFs) present.
 For example, we can evaluate whether our uploaded image's width is greater than 500 pixels with